Maba language

-Maba (Maban, Mabang) is a Maban language spoken in Chad and Sudan.
+Maba (Maban, Mabang, or Bura Mabang) is a Nilo-Saharan language of the Maban branch spoken in Chad and Sudan.
 It is divided into several dialects, and serves as a local trade language.
 Maba is closely related to the Masalit language.
+Most speakers of Maba reside in Chad with 542,000 speakers as of 2019.
+In 2022 there were 28,000 speakers in Sudan where the language is known as Sulaihab.